Charley Lau: Baltimore Orioles, Kansas City Athletics and Atlanta Braves

 In 1965, Lau began the transition to full-time pinch hitter, working in 35 games as a catcher, and collecting eight hits and seven bases on balls in 36 appearances as an emergency batsman; he batted a career-best .295.
 Then, in 1966, he underwent right elbow surgery and missed almost four full months of the regular season.
 Appearing in only 18 games, all in the pinch, he collected six hits and four bases on balls as Baltimore won its first pennant and World Series championship.
 Lau did not play in the Fall Classic; the Orioles used no pinch hitters in their four-game sweep over the Los Angeles Dodgers.

 He spent one more season in the majors as a pinch hitter in 1967; after only one hit in eight at-bats with the Orioles, he was sold back to the Braves, now in Atlanta, where he closed his MLB career with nine hits and four walks in 49 plate appearances.
-On November 27, 1967, the Braves released him, but appointed him manager of their Double-A Shreveport affiliate in the Texas League.
+On November 27, 1967, the Braves released him.

 As a major leaguer, Lau batted .255 over the course of his career.
 His 298 career hits included 63 doubles, nine triples, 16 home runs and 140 runs batted in.
 He had 47 pinch hits.

+Manager

+After releasing Lau, the Braves appointed him manager of their Double-A Shreveport affiliate in the Texas League, where the team had a 78–62 won–loss record.
+His roster included future hitting coach Walt Hriniak, future National League batting champion and lifetime .306 hitter Ralph Garr, and future major league player and manager Cito Gaston.

 As a hitting coach

+In the 1970s and 1980s, Lau was considered baseball's leading batting instructor.

 Lau spent only the 1968 season as a minor-league skipper before returning to the majors as a coach.
 He began as bullpen coach on Earl Weaver's staff in Baltimore (1969), then became the first-base coach of the 1970 Oakland Athletics, gradually assuming the extra duties of hitting coach during his early coaching career.
+He had acted as a hitting coach with the Orioles and A's, and worked extensively with A's outfielder Joe Rudi in 1970, who wound up hitting .309 that year, crediting Lau with turning his career around.
+In 1968-69, Rudi never hit above .189 in over 300 at bats.